‘Game of Thrones’ Spinoff ‘A Knight of the Seven Kingdoms’ — Everything We Know So Far

 In other words, this series is closer in the timeline to Game of Thrones than House of the Dragon, which is set roughly 200 years before the events of Game of Thrones.
 The show is based on George R.R.
 Martin‘s A Knight of the Seven Kingdoms.

-Who will star in A Knight of the Seven Kingdoms: The Hedge Knight?
+Who is in the Knight of the Seven Kingdoms cast?

-Peter Claffey and Dexter Sol Ansell have officially been cast as the central duo, Ser Duncan the Tall, a.k.a.
+Peter Claffey and Dexter Sol Ansell play the central duo, Ser Duncan the Tall, a.k.a.
 Dunk, and Egg.
 Claffey is an actor and former Connacht Rugby player with credits in shows such as Apple TV+‘s Bad Sisters and Wreck.
 He’s slated to star alongside Cillian Murphy in Small Things Like These and Season 3 of Netflix‘s Vikings: Valhalla.

 Meanwhile, Ansell began acting at the age of four in ITV’s Emmerdale.
 His other credits include The Midwich Cuckoos, Christmas on a Mistletoe Farm, and he most recently portrayed young Coriolanus Snow in The Hunger Games: The Ballad of Songbirds and Snakes.